AAPP-MART

 Demo

-Run the AAPP-MART CLI simulation locally:
+Run the autonomous attack-path simulation locally:

-python demo/demo.py
+python demo/advanced_attack_simulation_demo.py

 Output Example

-=== AAPP-MART Demo ===
+=== AAPP-MART Autonomous Simulation ===

-[✓] Simulation completed
+[✓] Simulation completed successfully

-[+] Report exported → ./logs/attack-path/attack_report_192.168.1.10.json
+[+] Report exported → aapp-mart/logs/attack-path/attack_report_192.168.1.10.json

 NOTE:

-DEMO: This IP/hostname is an example target.
+This IP/hostname is an example target.
 You will write the actual target IP/hostname yourself in the main project.

 Installation